sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 **North Dakota**
-![enter image description here](/Images/Capture6.JPG) North Dakota seem to be doing very well too and there social-distancing measures seem to be working, They did had some peaks of new cased during Memorial Day same as  Delaware however they took little bit
+![enter image description here](/Images/Capture6.JPG) North Dakota seem to be doing very well too and there social-distancing measures seem to be working, They did had some peaks of new cased during Memorial Day same as  Delaware however they took little bit longer to come back to normal.

-![enter image description here](/Images/Capture7.JPG)
+**Maryland**
+![enter image description here](/Images/Capture7.JPG) North Dakota seem to be doing very well too and there social-distancing measures seem to be working, They did had some peaks of new cased during Memorial Day however there peak was delayed compaired to Delaware however they took little bit longer to come back to normal.

 ## III.
 Methodology